wazum/sluggi/README.md

 ![sluggi Synchronization](Resources/Public/Screenshots/sluggi_sync.png)

 This feature is enabled by default, but you can switch it off in the extension configuration completely or on every single page if you need a different URL.

+# Allow editing only for the last part of the URL

+As of version 1.9.3, a flag can be set to allow editing only for the last part of the URL.
+So editors can only change the path for the current page and not change the complete URL structure.

 ## Requirements